wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 Otherwise, if the block is not compressible, or the insertion of a compressed block will incur an eviction, the first-use bit is set as in the uncompressed case.
 Write backs are handled in the same manner as in the uncompressed case.

+The paper also noted that, in the case where multiple tags on the same super-block exist in the same set, the insertion of a first-use block should set the flag in all the tags, such that the first-use information can be tracked as long as the super-block is cached.
+Similarly, the bit is cleared in all tags when the block is accessed for a second time.
+Since these super-block tags are in the same set, both operations only need one parallel tag access.